codingchili/chili-core/README.md

 **ChiliCore** is a **lightweight architecture** for creating online games with focus on **modularity**, **security** and **scalability**.
 The backend uses **Vert.x** and the current frontend is based on **HTML5**, **websockets** and **Polymer**.

-For full documentation and tutorials visit [the website](https://codingchili.com/), for a live demo visit [demo](https://beta.codingchili.com/).
+For documentation and tutorials visit [the website](https://codingchili.com/), for a live demo visit [demo](https://beta.codingchili.com/).